romanyshyn-natalia/Word_prediction_system_based_on_n-Gram/README.md

 Moreover, there are statistical data on the corpus uploaded, such as the most popular n-grams.

+We have implemented three algorithms: the simple one, which works with strings (words) themselves, the one that works with string's hashes and the one that uses database.
+For our final release, we chose the best one.

 ## Requirements

 To run the program: